 Where do they advertise?

-This will tell you a lot about which demographics they’re trying to reach.
-The ability to target the right audience can be a deal-maker, or even a deal-breaker for a brand.
+This will tell you a lot about which demographics it’s trying to reach.
+The ability to target the right audience can be a deal-maker or even a deal-breaker for a brand.

 What kind of ad creative do they run?